-These Healthy Ground Turkey Enchiladas are full of veggies, baked in red enchilada sauce and topped with cheese for the perfect family meal.
-They are easy to make, full of flavor and a recipe everyone will enjoy.
+These Ground Turkey Enchiladas are full of veggies, baked in red enchilada sauce and topped with cheese for the meal for the whole family.
+This all-in-one meal is easy to make and is the perfect weeknight dinner or meal prep dish to enjoy throughout the week.

-Enchiladas are a great way to get dinner on the table especially if you're cooking for a group.
-These healthy enchiladas are made with simple ingredients like seasoned ground turkey, bell peppers and zucchini but are full of flavor that will keep you coming back to this recipe.
+This ground turkey enchilada casserole is a great way to get dinner on the table especially if you're cooking for a group.
+These enchiladas are made with simple ingredients like seasoned ground turkey, bell peppers and zucchini but are full of flavor that will keep you coming back to this recipe.

 If you're looking for meal prep recipes, this one is perfect!
 It's easy to make and will get you through the week.
 Trust me when I say this is the best turkey enchilada recipe ever, you will love it!